 Here are some of the must-stop places on the island to grab a bite:

 - Grab a Cuban Coffee: Since Cuba is so close, Key West has always been a place that attracted Cubans, and with them, Cuban culture.
 In the 1800s, Cubans moved to Key West to find more freedom, bringing along with them gifts to Key West like cigars and coffee.
-Which brings us to Cuban Coffee Queen, aka the BEST coffee ever.
+This brings us to Cuban Coffee Queen, aka the BEST coffee ever.
 Cuban Coffee Queen is based in a small, standalone shop- the best way to find it is by looking for a line of people waiting for coffee.
 Get a coffee, and maybe get a roast to go too.
 I always get a bag of Gallo Loco, which is chocolatey and nutty.
 Once you get your coffee, head to the nearby docks and sip it while watching birds dive in and out of the water.

 - Breakfast, Key West Style: Once you find yourself hungry for breakfast, go to Croissants de France for some French breakfast with a Key West spin.
 The owner is from France and he and his wife decided to move and open up a bakery.
 Obviously, the croissants are amazing – big and baked to a flaky and crunchy perfection – but you must get a Key Lime Tart.
 Their Key Lime tart is a tangy, lightly-colored green pie with a healthy helping of meringue slathered over the top.